IGF-PSD/igf_toolbox/docs/concepts/HOSPITAL_ACTIVITY.md

 - $v_{GHM, GHS, n_{ref}}$ is the valuation by health insurance of stays in year $n_{ref}$ for the pair *GHM-GHS* in the *EPS* scope
 - $\tau_{GHM, GHS, n_{ref}}$ is the reimbursement rate by health insurance of stays in year $n_{ref}$ for the pair *GHM-GHS* in the *EPS* scope

+The evolution of the hospital activity between years $n-1$ and $n$ can thus be given by the following :

 $\boxed{\sum_{GHM, GHS}\frac{p_{GHM, GHS, n_{ref}} \times q_{GHM, GHS, n}}{p_{GHM, GHS, n_{ref}} \times q_{GHM, GHS, n-1}}-1}$